-483 Geobiology and Astrobiology (4, Sp)

-Relationships between microbiota and the earth environment including the hydrosphere, lithosphere and atmosphere, with consideration of the potential for life on other planets.
+483 Geobiology and Astrobiology (4, Sp) Relationships between microbiota and the earth environment including the hydrosphere, lithosphere and atmosphere, with consideration of the potential for life on consideration of the potential for life on other planets.
 Prerequisite: BISC 120L, CHEM 105bL.